wndhydrnt/cookiecutter-rcmt/README.md

 # cookiecutter-rcmt

-cookiecutter template to create a new rcmt repository
+cookiecutter template to bootstrap a new rcmt Task repository.